BojanKverh/ThreadingLib/README.md

 In this library there are two
 classes, which handle the processing of number of smaller tasks:
-- class JobManager: if all the smaller tasks can be created at once, this is the preferred class to use.
+- class <b>JobManager</b>: if all the smaller tasks can be created at once, this is the preferred class to use.
 Create every small task needed to complete the computing and add it to JobManager via appendJob() method.
 Then call JobManager::start() method and JobManager will take care of the rest.
 When all the tasks are processed, JobManager will emit signal signalFinished.
-- class AbstractSessionManager: if creating all the smaller tasks at once exceeds your system memory or some other system resource, you have to divide tasks into sessions.
+- class <b>AbstractSessionManager</b>: if creating all the smaller tasks at once exceeds your system memory or some other system resource, you have to divide tasks into sessions.
 AbstractSessionManager is an abstract class, which has to be derived and its methods sessionCount() and initNextSession() have to be implemented.
 Method